Abdalllah-Saied/polling-pattern/README.md

-# Short Polling Demo
+# Polling Demo

-A simple Node.js/Express server that demonstrates **short polling** - a technique for checking server status by making periodic requests.
+A Node.js/Express project that demonstrates different polling techniques - **short polling** and **long polling** - for checking server status and job progress.

 ## What is Short Polling?